confluentinc/cp-ansible/docs/index.rst

 Using your own SSL certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Playbook(s): SSL, SASL_SSL

 The service properties file templates in this repository expect certificates to be stored under `/var/ssl/private`.
 In this directory, each host stores a keystore and truststore for clients
 and a keystore and truststore for Brokers.
 No differentiation between services is made for simplicity.
 You can update the exact path to the certificate stores by updating
 `roles/<service>/templates/<service>_ssl.properties.j2` or `roles/<service>/templates/<service>_sasl_ssl.properties.j2` depending on the security mode you have chosen.

+Playbook(s): SSL_SELFSIGNED

+This playbook is specifically designed to be run with your own selfsigned certificates.
+You will need to update the `security_vars.yml` file with the names and paths to your ca cert, host certificate, and private key in pkcs12 format.
+This playbook assumes that your certificate is a wildcard certificate and will setup client and Broker keystores and truststores.
+It does not differenciate between services, for simplicity.

 Using Kerberos keytabs for SASL authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~